Home » All Blogs » Salesforce Flow vs OmniScript

 Salesforce Flow vs OmniScript

-In this post, we will discuss the difference between Salesforce Flow and OmniScript.
+This post will discuss the difference between Salesforce Flow and OmniScript.
 Salesforce screen flow and OmniScript both let you create forms that guide users through a business process and are no code solutions.
 OmniScripts and Salesforce flow sound similar but they have several differences.

 What is OmniScript?